MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-concurrentdictionary-toarray.md

 ## Performance insight description

-Some `ConcurrentDictionary` methods, such as `ConcurrentDictionary.ToArray`, are not concurrent and actually take a lock.
+Some `ConcurrentDictionary` methods, such as `ConcurrentDictionary.ToArray`, are not concurrent and actually lock the entire collection.

-If you need to use lots of `ConcurrentDictionary.ToArray` method calls, for example, one per request, do not use the default constructor.
-The default constructor uses concurrency level of 4 * number of cores on the box, and allows for resizing when more items are added.
+If you need to use lots of `ConcurrentDictionary.ToArray` method calls, for example, one per request, do not use the default constructor, and instead use a constructor that allows you to specify the concurrency value.
+The default constructor uses concurrency level equal to the number of cores on the box.
 Use a smaller number as the concurrency level instead, and then check the overall memory usage.

 If you don't need to consider thread-safety, `ConcurrentDictionary` can be more costly than `Dictionary`.
 So check whether you need to use `ConcurrentDictionary`.